tschmitt/job_control/README.md

 The job and steps are defined in a JSON format configuration file.

-Any variable may be defined in the variables object or system variables may be overwritten.
+Any variable may be defined in the variables object and system variables may be overwritten.
 These variables are then utilized to change job behavior or for variable replacement in the steps.

 You can create a very reusable configuration file by passing in parameters at runtime.

-Variable replacement is similar to Linux variables and uses "$" to prefix the variable name. "$$" may be used to escape the dollar sign.
+Variable replacement is similar to Linux variables and uses "\$" to prefix the variable name. "\$\$" may be used to escape a dollar sign.
 Variable replacement is performed at job initiation.
 No changes are allowed after job start.

 ### System variables